pconrad-fb/restructured-dreams/source/getting-started.rst

 **Shared storage**

-If you are collaborating with others, you’ll need a shared place to store ReStructuredText files.
+If you are collaborating with others, you’ll need a shared place to store reStructuredText files.
 You might also want web hosting or a blogging platform where you can publish your content when it’s complete.

 **Git**

 Source control can be very important for collaborating without catastrophe.
 You’ll need an account with a Git host, a Git client, and Git installed on your computer.
+Some code editors include their own Git client, which makes it easy to manage your files and changes.

 **Sphinx**

 Sphinx is a documentation generator or a tool that translates a set of plain text source files into various output formats, automatically producing cross-references, indices, etc. That is, if you have a directory containing a bunch of reStructuredText or Markdown documents, Sphinx can generate a series of HTML files, a PDF file (via LaTeX), man pages and much more.

-**Other publishing tools**

-Documentation management tools, static site generators, and even Pandoc can be useful to convert your content to a final format for general consumption.

 Getting started
 ---------------